Ideas for Low-Cost Kids Ministry Events

-Pastor walks into budget meeting and drops bomb.
-"Kids ministry events budget getting cut by seventy percent."
+Pastor walks into the budget meeting and drops a bomb.
+"Kids ministry events budget is getting cut by seventy percent."

-My stomach just falls through floor.
-Great now we can't do anything fun ever and kids gonna hate boring church while other places have bounce houses and catered everything.
+My stomach just falls through the floor.
+Great, now we can't do anything fun ever and kids are gonna hate boring church while other places have bounce houses and catered everything.

-Then Sarah goes "Actually some our best stuff has been cheapest.
+Then Sarah goes "Actually some of our best stuff has been the cheapest.
 Remember that movie thing with bedsheets?"

 Hit me that I've been thinking about this totally wrong.
 More money doesn't equal more fun.
 Kids don't care about expensive crap.
 They care about feeling special and doing weird stuff with their friends.